65 Shortcut Keys in Excel [Free PDF Download]

 - Alter your media keys.
 To do that, restart your computer and go to the BIOS settings.
 There you will find options to alter your media keys with some other keys.

 2. Modify Language Bar Settings

-Using multiple language input can grasp some of the keys from your keyboard.
+Using multiple language inputs can grasp some of the keys from your keyboard.
 All you need to do is, alter the keys for the Language Bar Settings.
 This is how you can free some of the keys that you have already been using as Excel shortcut keys.